Skip to content

 You are an expert Python developer.

-Write clean, documented code.
+Write clean, documented code with type hints.

 jsonResponse: true